2025–26 AFC Champions League Two

-The 2025–26 AFC Champions League Two is the 22nd edition of the Asia's second-tier club football tournament, organized by the Asian Football Confederation (AFC), and the second under the AFC Champions League Two title.
+The 2025–26 AFC Champions League Two was the 22nd edition of the Asia's second-tier club football tournament, organized by the Asian Football Confederation (AFC), and the second under the AFC Champions League Two title.
+It featured 32 teams in the group stage.

-It features 32 teams in the group stage.
-The winner will be given an indirect preliminary stage slot for the 2026–27 AFC Champions League Elite, if they have not already qualified through their domestic performance.
+The final was held at King Saud University Stadium in Riyadh, between Gamba Osaka and Al-Nassr.
+Gamba Osaka won 1–0, with Deniz Hümmet scoring the match's only goal, to give the club its first title.
+As winners, they qualified to the preliminary stage of the 2026–27 AFC Champions League Elite.

-Sharjah are the reigning champions.
-They were unable to defend their title as they are instead participating in the AFC Champions League Elite league stage.
+Sharjah were the reigning champions.
+They were unable to defend their title as they participated in the AFC Champions League Elite league stage instead.

 Association team allocation

-The associations are allocated slots according to their club competitions ranking which was published after the 2023–24 competitions were completed.
-Slots are subject to later re-balancing based on the 2024–25 competition results.
+The associations were allocated slots according to their club competitions ranking, which was published after the 2023–24 competitions were completed.
+Slots were subject to later re-balancing based on the 2024–25 competition results.